nodejs/node/doc/api/synopsis.md

 `node [options] [V8 options] [script.js | -e "script" | - ] [arguments]`

-Please see the [Command Line Options][] document for more information.
+Please see the [Command-line options][] document for more information.

 ## Example
 An example of a [web server][] written with Node.js which responds with